Nyandwi/algorithms/README.md

 The notes about algorithms and data structures are the most important takeaways from the mentioned primary resources.
 I tried to take simplified notes and added extra ideas wherever necessary, but some lines/ideas may be completely similar or closely connected to those resources.
 This repo was done for learning purpose and to act as a reference.
 Same thing for implementations of those algorithms and data structures.

-Thanks to my friend Gedeon Muhawenayo for his support on reviewing materials in this repository and suggesting good resources for Algorithms.
+Thanks to my friend Gedeon Muhawenayo for reviewing materials in this repository and suggesting good resources for algorithms.